JoshTheBlack/whiskey/2024 Advent Calendar/12-04 Lagavulin.md

 # Lagavulin
 ## 16 Year Old Single Malt Scotch Whisky
 #### 43% ABV
-👁: Medium amber darkening into gold at the edges.
-Thin fast legs.
+👁: A captivating medium amber hue deepens into a rich gold at the edges, reminiscent of a treasured antique.
+Thin, nimble legs race down the glass, quickly disappearing.

-👃: Charred oak.
-Strong campfire smoke and sea salt.
-Dried hay.
-Peat.
-Sweet corn.
-Cinnamon and orange.
-Leather and toasted almonds.
-Pitch dark chocolate.
-Very complex and shifting.
-Top tier nose.
+👃: A symphony of aromas unfolds, beginning with the boldness of charred oak and the primal allure of campfire smoke intertwined with a whisper of sea salt.
+Dried hay and earthy peat add a rustic charm, while sweet corn provides a contrasting sweetness.
+Warm cinnamon and zesty orange dance playfully, followed by the luxurious essence of leather and toasted almonds.
+A hint of pitch-dark chocolate adds a decadent touch.
+This is a truly complex and captivating nose that evolves with every sniff, deserving of the highest praise.

-👅: Initially sweet and smokey, like a candied bacon on top of a smoked apple pie.
-Brine.
-Oily mouthfeel, peat charcoal receding into a salted caramel.
-A hint of orange and some stonefruit that turns bitter and savory.
-Reminiscent of good barbecue.
+👅: The initial impression is a delightful harmony of sweet and smoky notes, reminiscent of candied bacon atop a warm smoked apple pie.
+A subtle brininess adds a savory dimension, while the oily mouthfeel enhances the richness.
+Peat charcoal gracefully recedes, revealing a luscious salted caramel.
+A whisper of orange and a touch of stone fruit emerge, adding complexity before transitioning into a pleasantly bitter and savory character, evoking memories of delectable barbecue.

-🏁: Somewhat light, but longer than a summer day.
-Lemon and burning fine tobacco, charred oak, ending with a salty ocean breeze that lingers forever.
+🏁: The finish is somewhat light yet remarkably persistent, stretching out like a seemingly endless summer day.
+Zesty lemon and the aroma of burning fine tobacco mingle with the lingering essence of charred oak.
+The final act is a refreshing salty ocean breeze that lingers on the palate, leaving a lasting impression.

-This is top notch scotch.
-Available at Total Wine for `$90` and worth every penny.
-Very balanced and assertive.
-Complex, full-bodied, and brimming with smoke.
-A very smooth drink if you like a nice smokey single malt.
-Highly recommended.
+This Lagavulin 16-Year-Old is a truly exceptional scotch, readily available at Total Wine for a mere $90, a price that feels like a steal.
+It embodies a remarkable balance of assertiveness and refinement, showcasing a complex, full-bodied character brimming with enticing smokiness.
+For those who appreciate the allure of a well-crafted smoky single malt, this is an incredibly smooth and satisfying dram that comes highly recommended.

 #### Notes
-The Lagavulin distillery is located in Scotland in the village of Lagavulin in south Islay, directly between Ardbeg and Laphroaig.
+Nestled in the village of Lagavulin on the southern coast of Islay, Scotland, the Lagavulin distillery sits proudly between its equally renowned neighbors, Ardbeg and Laphroaig.

-Lagavulin 16-year single malt whisky is made with malted barley from the largest town in Islay, and a six-minute drive from the distillery, the nearby Port Ellen.
-The malt cultivated for Lagavulin is specially created to produce a specific flavor profile and consistent quality.
+This 16-year-old expression is crafted using malted barley sourced from Port Ellen, the largest town on Islay, located a short six-minute drive from the distillery.
+The barley is carefully cultivated to ensure a specific flavor profile and consistent quality.

-The water used to make Lagavulin comes from Lochan Sholum, with the lake water flowing down the hill through peat, helping to give the whisky its characteristic flavors.
+The water used in production comes from Lochan Sholum, a lake whose waters flow through peat bogs, imparting the characteristic peaty notes to the whisky.

-After the malt is crushed and ground with the distillery’s malt mill, the grist is combined with the water from Lochan Sholum and placed into a large mashtun.
-Yeast is added and fermentation takes place.
+Following traditional methods, the malt is meticulously crushed and ground before being combined with the peat-infused water from Lochan Sholum in a large mashtun.
+Yeast is then added to initiate the fermentation process.

-The wash goes through a double-distillation process—the slowest distillation on the isle of Islay—for over 14 hours in copper pot stills.
+The resulting wash undergoes a double distillation process in copper pot stills, the slowest on Islay, lasting over 14 hours.
+This meticulous approach contributes to the whisky's refined character.

-This expression is aged in ex-bourbon American oak for a minimum of 16 years and finished in ex-sherry casks.
+Finally, the spirit is matured for a minimum of 16 years in ex-bourbon American oak casks, followed by a finishing period in ex-sherry casks, adding further depth and complexity.

 #scotch #whiskey #singlemalt #buy #topshelf